-(Illustrations by Randall Munroe, xkcd.com, licensed under CC BY-NC 2.5)

-Captcha stands for "Completely Automated Public Turing test to tell Computers and Humans Apart" are Turing tests puzzles you need to complete before accessing a form/website.
-You will mostly encounter those provided by Google (reCAPTCHA service) and Cloudflare (hCaptcha). hCaptcha is used on 15% of the internet by their own metrics.
+(Illustrations by Randall Munroe, xkcd.com, licensed under CC BY-NC 2.5) Captcha385 stands for "Completely Automated Public Turing test to tell Computers and Humans Apart" are Turing tests386 puzzles you need to complete before accessing a form/website.
+You will mostly encounter those provided by Google (reCAPTCHA service387) and Cloudflare (hCaptcha388). hCaptcha is used on 15% of the internet by their own metrics389.